Paliwal22/Advanced_Excel/README.md

 <br>
 This project involves the analysis of consumer complaints to identify key patterns and insights that help companies improve their complaint resolution processes.
 The analysis covers data preparation, including merging and mapping datasets, analyzing complaint resolution times, and summarizing complaint trends by company, product, and state.
 <br>
-Key performance indicators (KPIs) such as complaint volume, timely responses, disputed complaints, and resolution delays are calculated, followed by the creation of an interactive dashboard for visualizing trends and proportions.
+Key performance indicators (KPIs) :- Complaint volume, timely responses, disputed complaints, and resolution delays are calculated, followed by the creation of an interactive dashboard for visualizing trends and proportions.
 The goal is to provide actionable insights for improving customer satisfaction and service delivery.